Harper's throw to plate saves Phillies' 4-3 win over O's - WHIZ News

 TRAINER’S ROOM

-Orioles: Placed INF Ramón Urías on the 10-day Injured List (right adductor strain). … Manager Brandon Hyde said that OF Anthony Santander tweaked his left hamstring chasing Realmuto’s triple in Tuesday night’s game.
+Orioles: Placed INF Ramón Urías on the 10-day Injured List (right adductor strain). … Hyde said that OF Anthony Santander tweaked his left hamstring chasing Realmuto’s triple in Tuesday night’s game.

 OUCH